BenFradet/RiotSharp/README.md

 ## Usage

 ### Main API
-In order to use the api you need an api key which you can get [here](https://developer.riotgames.com/).
+In order to use the API you need an API key which you can get [here](https://developer.riotgames.com/).

-Entry point to the api if you do not own a production API key:
+Entry point to the API if you do not own a production API key:
 ```c#
 var api = RiotApi.GetDevelopmentInstance("YOUR_API_KEY");
 ```